hadaszm/NLP/0.REFACTOR/code-project2/readme.md

     * disambiguation.ipynb - script for performing disambiguation
 * 5.EVALUATION
     * stats_craft.ipynb - calculates F1 score, recall and precision from e2e solution

+changes_for_poc2.md - what did we implement up to the poc2. changes_for_final_presentation.md - what did we implement from poc2 until the final project version.